Tutorial

 <% end %>

-I can now test this in IEX
+I can now test this in IEx:

-However, If I start the app and register a user:
+However, if I start the app and register a user:

 If I run the code again, then I can see that I have a new user registered since yesterday.
-And with that part working, I will need to move that code from IEX to a worker and have that triggered by Oban.
+And with that part working, I will need to move that code from IEx to a worker and have that triggered by Oban.

 Step 4 - Configure Oban to run daily

 First I want to store my workers in a separate folder.
 So I create a workers folder and add the daily digest worker in there.
-I will do the exact same thing as the command I ran in the IEX console.
+I will do the exact same thing as the command I ran in the IEx console.

-# lib/tutorial/workers/daily_digest_worker.ex
+# lib/my_app/workers/daily_digest_worker.ex

-defmodule Tutorial.Workers.DailyDigestWorker do
+defmodule MyApp.Workers.DailyDigestWorker do

-use Oban.Worker alias Tutorial.{Users, Emails, Mailer} @impl Oban.Worker
+alias MyApp.{Users, Emails, Mailer}

 def perform(_job) do